 FERC gave a Notice of Acceptance that the studies are ready for Environmental Analysis December 11, 2017.
-However, the state stopped the process until jurisdiction issues on the pipeline alignment can be settled.
-FERC made the decision that they only have jurisdiction of the hydro power plants now the comment period has started again and the deadline is November 19, 2018.
+However, the state stopped the process until jurisdiction issues on the pipeline alignment could be settled.
+The state wanted FERC to have jurisdiction over the whole pipeline.
+However, FERC made the decision that they only had jurisdiction of the hydro power plants on the pipeline.
+The comment period started again and the deadline for comments was November 19, 2018.

 FERC denied the state’s petition on jurisdiction September 20, 2018.
-They explain their decision.
+They explained their decision as follows:

 “Furthermore, there are sound policy reasons supporting this limited interpretation of our licensing jurisdiction.
 Large water delivery projects such as the Lake Powell Pipeline Project arguably present attempts to use the Commission’s hydropower authority to construct large amounts of pipeline that are unrelated to power production, and perhaps to take advantage of the eminent domain authority and federal preemption of inconsistent state requirements that a Commission license provides.
 They could also involve the Commission in regional controversies that are not directly within the scope of its responsibilities.
 By not asserting jurisdiction over these large water delivery projects, the Commission leaves to other state and federal authorities decisions regarding the purpose of and need for the water delivery project, the preferred route for the pipeline, and its cost and financial feasibility; matters that are far removed from the limited purpose of the hydroelectric power developments to be located in and along the pipeline.”